ramon-victor/freegpt-webui/README.md

    content and any changes made to this repository.

 By using this repository or any code related to it, you agree to these terms.
-The author is not responsible for any copies, forks, or reuploads made by other users.
+The author is not responsible for any copies, forks, or re-uploads made by other users.
 This is the author's only account and repository.
 To prevent impersonation or irresponsible actions, you may comply with the GNU GPL license this Repository uses.